 A Chance for ITSM Leaders to Get Ahead

-Because of the cost of bad data to an organization, IT leaders devote significant resources toward finding solutions.
+Because of the cost of bad data to an organization, IT and ITSM leaders devote significant resources toward finding solutions.
 Data cleansing tools and Master Data Management (MDM) solutions provide some relief.
 To preserve and enhance data quality and security, companies are also increasingly seeing the value of data integration solutions, the market for which is growing with a CAGR of 14.3%.

 Bad data quality is a pervasive ailment for every corporation.
 Although dealing with any bad data is unfortunate, those companies that improve their data quality give themselves a competitive edge.